aslongassun/leaderboard-unity-client/README.md

 Then run the server and register user -> now this user when registed by this app will have Admin role<br />

 4) Reverse the source and re-run server to create user with Role User<br />

+5) Now it's the time to test and learn.